vircadia/vircadia-native-core/BUILD_LINUX.md

 make -j4 interface
 ```

-In a server, it does not make sense to compile interface
+In a server, it does not make sense to compile interface.

 ### Running the software